 Finish with a drizzle of sriracha and a sprinkle of cilantro.
 Stir all together and dig in!

-*You may cook the edamame according to the package directions, but like frozen peas, frozen, shelled edamame is delightful when simply thawed.
-Feel free to run under water to expedite thawing.
+*You may cook the edamame according to the package directions, but like frozen peas, frozen, shelled edamame may be used when simply thawed.
+You may run it under water to expedite thawing.

-**I often make a speedy one-avocado guac for this.
-(Happy to share that recipe soon!)
+***I often make a speedy one-avocado guac for this.
 As an option to guacamole, you could use spicy mayo and add chopped avocado, if desired.

 Meal prep: The bowls will stay fresh for three days when refrigerated in air-tight containers.